simeon20/Azure-Sentinel-Mini-SOC/README.md

 One Linux VM (Ubuntu) with outbound internet and a public IP (for demo)

-(Optional) Entra ID P1/P2 for Sign-in logs; not needed for this project
+Entra ID P1/P2 for Sign-in logs